- Academic Year

 - For Parents

-As a dancer, credits include West Side Story (U.S. National Tour), My Fair Lady (Regional Tour - Theater of the Stars), Carousel (Stages St. Louis), Singin' in the Rain (Houston TUTS), My Fair Lady (Houston TUTS), West Side Story (Gateway Playhouse), Oklahoma (Gateway Playhouse), Footloose (Gateway Playhouse), & Scrooge (New York Stage Originals).
-Lisa appeared in the 20th Anniversary Concert Performance of Rags at the Nokia Theater in NY and performed in the workshop production of The Great White Way, directed and choreographed by David Marquez.
-In addition to her work in musical theater, she has also danced with the Ottawa Ballet and Les Grands Ballets Canadiens at Canada's National Arts Center.
+National and regional performance credits include West Side Story, My Fair Lady, Carousel, Singin' in the Rain, Oklahoma, Footloose, Kiss Me Kate, and Scrooge.
+Lisa performed at the Hudson Theater in a tribute to the late Broadway producer, David Merrick, with choreography set by Karin Baker.
+She worked with Patricia Wilcox for the 20th Anniversary Concert Performance of Rags at the Nokia Theater, and appeared in the New York workshop production of The Great White Way, directed and choreographed by David Marquez.
+In addition to her work in musical theater, she has danced with the Ottawa Ballet at Canada's National Arts Center.